mnot/I-D/dnsop-onion-tld/draft.md

 The Tor network {{Dingledine2004}} has the ability to host network services using the ".onion" Top-Level Domain.
-Such addresses can be used as other domain names would be (e.g., in URLs {{RFC3986}}), but instead of using the DNS infrastructure, .onion names are hashes that correspond to the identity of a given service, thereby combining location and authentication.
+Such addresses can be used as other domain names would be (e.g., in URLs {{RFC3986}}), but instead of using the DNS infrastructure, .onion names functionally correspond to the identity of a given service, thereby combining location and authentication.

 In this way, .onion names are "special" in the sense defined by {{RFC6761}}